Joewizy/oracle-manipulation-demo/README.md

 * Or any idea you have to improve this repo

 PRs and forks are welcome!

-Here’s a cleaned-up and properly formatted version of your section:

----

 ## Read and Learn More About Oracle Manipulation Hacks